Inf0-Owl/litleTools/README.md

 Cada proyecto tiene su propio README para ayudarte a entender su fucnionamiento.

 Each project has its own README to help you understand how it works.

+**No uses estas herramientas sin el debido consentimiento ni con ningun fin delictivo, yo no me hago responsable del uso que se le pudiera dar a las mismas.**

+**Do not use these tools without due consent or for any criminal purpose, I am not responsible for any use that may be given to them.**